HassanRaza02/docs-1/docs/candy-machine-v2/03-preparing-assets.md

 |`8.png` | `8.json`|
 |`9.png` | `9.json`|

 Each pair `0.png` and `0.json` are combined to represent the first NFT in this example collection; `1.png` and `1.json` describe the second NFT and so forth.
-Theses files are typically grouped into a single folder, usually named `assets`, but that is not a hard requirement.
+These files are typically grouped into a single folder, usually named `assets`, but that is not a hard requirement.
 Grouping them into a single folder simplifies next steps and is highly encouraged.

 The content of the image files reflect the artwork you would like to display for each NFT and the content of the metadata files describe each of these pieces of artwork using the schema defined in the [Token Metadata Standard](/token-metadata/specification).

 > The first item in your collection must have the index `0`, the second `1` and so forth.
 In a `10000` NFT drop, will start with the pair `0.png` and `0.json`, and end with the pair `9999.png` and `9999.json`.
 The numbering must also be consecutive - i.e., should not have gaps in the numbering.

-:::warning
+:::Warning

 It is important to double check that you do not skip any indices, e.g., `0.png`, `2.png`, `3.png` (missing `1.png`).
 Otherwhise you will experience problems when minting your collection.